Database Explorer

 get ($key): ?ActiveRow

-Executes an SQL query and returns a row by its primary key or null
+Executes the SQL query and returns the row by primary key, or null

 $book = $explorer->table('book')->get(123); // returns ActiveRow with ID 123 or null